 '80s Hair: The Running Man's "It's Showtime!" dancers' big hair.

-Adaptational Attractiveness: Ben Richards in the book is "scrawny" and "pre-tubercular".
-Schwarzenegger... isn't.
-Stephen King even jokes about this, saying that Ben's "About as far as you can get" from Schwarzenegger.
+Adaptational Curves: Ben Richards in the book is "scrawny" and "pre-tubercular".
+Schwarzenegger… isn't.
+Stephen King even jokes about this, saying that Ben's "about as far as you can get" from Schwarzenegger.

 Brick Joke: Killian's bodyguard Sven and steroids.

 The Butcher: Ben Richards, "The Butcher of Bakersfield".
 Played with, in that Richards himself is innocent of the crime, framed by his corrupt superiors when he objected to massacring hordes of innocent people.

 The Cast Showoff: When Dynamo (Erland van Lidth) sings the aria from Act III of The Marriage of Figaro, he's actually singing in that scene.
 Presumably after he got cast, someone found out he could sing opera and decided they had to throw that in somewhere.

 Charles Atlas Superpower: A given with Arnie, Richards is able to perform such feats of strength as ripping Amber's weights bench out of the floor and carrying a girder unaided.

 Cheaters Never Prosper: Sort of applies to Killian.
 When it becomes likely that Richards and Amber may actually survive, he airs fake footage to make the viewers believe they've been killed so they won't be viewed as heroes.
 Naturally, he does not prosper.

 Even Evil Has Standards: Captain Freedom as a Stalker genuinely believes in the Gladiator Code and chooses to walk off the show when Killian has him suit up in armor so that he can take on Ben Richards.